OpenDDS/OpenDDS/docs/devguide/internet_enabled_rtps.rst

   Specify whether to synchronize the local asynchronous discovery cache with other relay instances and enable processing of cache updates from them.
-  This requires a valid regex pattern is specified for :option:`-CertificateIdPattern`.
+  This requires a non-empty and valid regex pattern to be specified for :option:`-CertificateIdPattern`.
   The default is 0 (disabled).

 .. option:: -AsyncDiscoveryCacheTimeout <seconds>